Le Balai Citoyen: Spread of the Movement

 Le Balai Citoyen was spread throughout Burkina Faso mostly by Burkinabé youth, as young people (<25 years of age) constitute 65% of Burkina Faso's population.
 Smockey and SamsK Le Jah were influenced by movements like Y'en a Marre in Senegal and the Black Power movement in the United States.
+However, the movement as a whole would bring together people of various militant backgrounds, such as syndicalists, Marxists and other leftist activists, who shared a distrust towards the traditional political party as an organisational form.

 Initially the two artists spread their political messages to the youth through music broadcast on the radio.
-They continued to spread their messages at politically involved concerts with many attendees.
-Smockey and SamsK Le Jah were able to use their popularity to expand the reaches of their message.
+They continued to do so at politically involved concerts with many attendees.
+Thus, the popularity of Smockey and SamsK Le Jah played an important role in expanding the reaches of their message.
 Le Balai Citoyen quickly gained public recognition and was endorsed by influential public figures such as Burkinabé lawyer Guy Hervé Kam.
 This was accompanied by a rise in young figures speaking out against the current political regime.
 Thomas Sankara was used as a motivational symbol to bring people together for this movement.

-Smockey and SamsK Le Jah worked hard to further advance the movement by hosting conferences and meeting with influential figures, rural community members, and students from across the country.
-People were encouraged to participate in their local Balais Citoyen clubs, and learn the purpose of the movement.
+The two musicians worked hard to further advance the movement by hosting conferences and meeting with influential figures, rural community members, and students from across the country.
+Inspired by Sankara's Committees for the Defense of the Revolution, the movement set up so-called "Cibal Clubs" as grassroots cells across the country, and even "Cibal Embassies" outside of Burkina Faso. ("Cibal" is a contraction of "Citoyen" and "Balai".)
+People were encouraged to participate in the movement through these local sections and to learn its purpose.